A novel series by “Mario O. Laplume”

 Hey, can’t you volunteer for a few hours in the kids’ school?

-I’m too old for it…Too many demanding geezers full of germs…
+I’m too clean for it…Too many demanding geezers full of germs…

 I know…How about pitching in at the Catholic parish?